cheshire137/competiwatch/README.md

 heroku config:set ALLOW_SIGNUPS=1
 ```

-To display a message to authenticated users:
+To display a message to authenticated users (Markdown is allowed):

 ```bash
 heroku config:set AUTH_SITEWIDE_MESSAGE="your message here"